celery/Celery-Kubernetes-Operator/docs/crd.md

 - `flowerReplicas` - Number of flower pods to be run.
 Default is 1
 - `workerSpec` - Worker deployment-specific parameters
     + `args` - Arguments to the celery worker command.
 The docker image's CMD is used if this is not provided.
 Similar to: https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#running-a-command-in-a-shell
-    + `envs` - EnvVar represents an environment variable present in a Container.
+    + `env` - EnvVar represents an environment variable present in a Container.
 Similar to: https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/
     + `nodeSelector` - A map of key-value pairs.
 For the pod/worker to be eligible to run on a node, the node must have each of the indicated key-value pairs as labels.
 Read more: https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/
     + `resources` - Compute Resources required by the worker container.
 Cannot be updated.
 Read more: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/
 - `flowerSpec` - Flower deployment specific parameters
     + `args` - Arguments to the celery flower command.
 Similar to: https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#running-a-command-in-a-shell
-    + `envs` - EnvVar represents an environment variable present in a Container.
+    + `env` - EnvVar represents an environment variable present in a Container.
 Similar to: https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/
     + `nodeSelector` - A map of key-value pairs.
 For the pod/worker to be eligible to run on a node, the node must have each of the indicated key-value pairs as labels.
 Read more: https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/
     + `resources` - Compute Resources required by the worker container.
 Cannot be updated.
 Read more: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/
     + `service` - Service defines the template for the associated Kubernetes Service object for exposing Flower UI.
 Read more: https://kubernetes.io/docs/concepts/services-networking/service/